 9. What are the accommodations while I attend the program?

 Single-occupancy rooms located on-campus are included in the program tuition fee.
-Each room is equipped with a desktop computer with high-speed Internet access.
+Each room is equipped with a desktop computer with high-speed internet access.
 Each room also has a private bathroom with toiletries included.
-HBS encourages participants from outside of the US to bring an adapter that can accommodate 120 volts.
+HBS encourages participants from outside the USA to bring an adapter that can accommodate 120 volts.